1. Spreads

 What is a spread?

 The spread is considered the difference between the BID price (or the selling price) and the ASK price (or the buying price) of the CFD instrument.
+This fee is charged automatically whenever a transaction is created, and it varies depending on classes and instruments, being either fixed or variable.
+There are several factors that influence the size of the spread:

-• The instrument’s liquidity: popular instruments are traded with lower spreads (the difference between BID/ASK), while the rare instruments have higher spreads;
+- The instrument’s liquidity: popular instruments are traded with lower spreads (the difference between BID/ASK), while the rare instruments have higher spreads;

-• Market volatility: when markets are volatile, the spreads tend to be wider than during quiet market conditions;
+- Market volatility: when markets are volatile, the spreads tend to be wider than during quiet market conditions;

-• Stock prices: spreads can increase when the price is low, connected to the concept of low-priced securities being new or small in size, meaning they are less liquid.
+- Stock prices: spreads can increase when the price is low, connected to the concept of low-priced securities being new or small in size, meaning they are less liquid.

 How does it work?

 Let’s assume asset A is quoted 10.00/11.00.
 10.00 is the price at which you SELL, while 11.00 is the price at which you BUY.
+When you open a position, the spread will be automatically charged:

-• When you buy 5 units of asset A at 11.00 (opening price for BUY trades), the paid spread will be 5 x (11.00-10.00) = 5
+- When you buy 5 units of asset A at 11.00 (opening price for BUY trades), the paid spread will be 5 x (11.00-10.00) = 5

-• When you sell 5 units of asset A at 10.00 (opening price for SELL trades), the paid spread will be 5 x (11.00-10.00) = 5
+- When you sell 5 units of asset A at 10.00 (opening price for SELL trades), the paid spread will be 5 x (11.00-10.00) = 5

 2. Overnight Swap